 Saturday morning, Bradley withdrew from the BMW Championship after rounds of 71-70 (T41) as he had lingering doubts about whether or not his ball in question had come to rest in its own pitch mark.
 Entering the week 28th in the FedExCup standings, Bradley is in danger of falling out of the top 30 and qualifying for the TOUR Championship by Coca-Cola.
 Bradley has qualified for the FedExCup Playoff finale each of his first three years on TOUR (2011-13).

-From a Lagardère Unlimited - Golf press
+From a Lagardère Unlimited - Golf press release, Bradley was quoted:

 "I just feel withdrawing is the right thing to do to protect the field in the BMW Championship and the TOUR Championship next week.
 It's eating me alive.
 I didn't call my fellow competitors for help in the first place and that bothers me.
 I know the official approved the drop but I just can't be absolutely sure it was the right spot."